negue/meme-box/README.md

 ## Roadmap

-* [ ] Open multiple target screens with one URL
-* [ ] QR-Code to scan a target screen url to open it easier on tablets
 * [ ] Change media options by triggered variables (e.g. different style, or something)
 * [ ] Labels on or around the Media
 * [ ] more to be added :)